swindlesmccoop/sm64-vita/README.md

 ## Issues

-1. Disabled green cap boxes have been observed to render over everything else, other than objects which also have alpha blending.
-This may be a bug resulting from the vita's GPU arch, might be something else.
-2. Sound is not great, crackling sometimes occurs.
+1. Sound is not great, crackling sometimes occurs.
-3. Without hacks in shaders, the black background or the skybox will render over everything else, barring 2D UI elements.
+2. Without hacks in shaders, the black background or the skybox will render over everything else, barring 2D UI elements.

 ## Contributing